Or, Five Stupidly Easy Ways To Save The Planet

 Honestly, I had no idea straws were that much of a problem until about two years ago.
 Apparently, 500 million straws are given out daily in the USA, all of which end up in the bin, nearly all of which end up in the sea, where most of them are mistakenly eaten by sea animals who mostly die.
 Tortoises, dolphins, even jellyfish have been dead due to swallowing straws.
 Some large animals (i.e. whales/sharks) can survive eating plastic but as we know, plastic doesn’t break down, and so instead they have painful internal issues instead.

 The stupid thing is, how many of us actually need the straw?!
 If plastic straws were some sort of life-giving necessity then there might be some sort of moral problem on our hands, but straws are basically crap.
-For most of us, it’s a decorative, non-essential part of a soft drink or cocktail.
-Who has felt excited about using a straw since the age of 5?
+For most of us, it’s a decorative, non-essential part of drink.
 The “tricky” part about straw usage is getting in there before the cunning bartenders and waiters do – so pre-empt the straw.
 If you ask for no straw AFTER they’ve made your drink then they’ll take that straw out and chuck it, so you’ve still caused a straw to get stuck in a whales gut.
 Make a point of it when ordering.
 “But Laila, they’ll think I’m weird”.
 Just accept that you’re an eco-trailblazer who might be momentarily thought of as “quirky” by a stranger you’ll never meet again.

 Throw Stuff Away Properly (And Get A Composter)